Salesforce accelerates velocity by over 30% and ships higher-quality code with Cursor

 Two paths toward Cursor adoption

-Before Cursor arrived, Salesforce had already invested in its own internal AI tools, including an open-sourced coding model called Code Genie that thousands of its developers relied on.
+Before Cursor arrived, Salesforce had already invested in its own internal AI tools.
 But Salesforce wanted its engineers to have a range of options, so it made Cursor available.

 Junior engineers were the first adopters.
 Many had started their careers during the pandemic, when remote work made standard ways of learning a codebase unavailable.
 Cursor helped them catch up.